-Streamlining the Integration of EDAC with Lifemapper
+Streamlining Data Access Services and Data Analysis Services Integration

-ELSEWEBLifemapper is an analytical Web Service platform, which models potential future species distributions under scenarios of climate change.
-In an effort to broaden the range of prediction scenarios generated, we aim to streamline the flow of highly heterogeneous geographic, anthropologic, and geological data hosted at EDAC into Lifemapper.
+Few are the data analysis services capable of understanding and consuming data coming from multiple data access services.
+This lack of interoperability between data access services and data analysis services is indeed a major roadblock for science because it prevents the reuse and repurposing of both data and analytical software to support new scientific discoveries.
+In this presentation, we discuss this problem in light of the Earth, Life, and Semantic Web (ELSEWEB) project funded through NASA’s ACCESS Program.
+The project uses the University of Kansas’ Lifemapper system as its analytical Web Service platform, which models potential future species distributions under scenarios of climate change.
+In an effort to broaden the range of scenarios to include land cover/land use change, ELSEWEB aims to streamline the flow of highly heterogeneous geographic, social, and geological data hosted at UNM’s Earth Data Analysis Center (EDAC) through a collection of OGC Web Coverage Services into Lifemapper.
 In turn, this integration will enable new modeling of complex factors associated with biotic change such as health and infectious disease, that depend not only on climate change and species distributions, but also on other human/environmental interactions.

-Lifemapper and EDAC however were developed independently and so in order to facilitate the communication between these two systems, we required the need for a third party semantic system, known as VisKo, to (1) translate the Lifemapper data requirements to EDAC service invocations and (2) pipe the data output from EDAC into Lifemapper.
+In this presentation we discuss the integration of Lifemapper and EDAC data and model Servicesis provided by a third party semantic system, known as VisKo, to (1) translate Lifemapper data requirements to EDAC service invocations and (2) pipe the data output from EDAC into Lifemapper.
 VisKo is supported by a knowledge base of web service descriptions that contains information about interface requirements as well as invocation details, including service parameters.
-With this knowledge, VisKo is able to orchestrate and execute service pipelines that perform some required computation, so long as the required computation can be expressed in the form of a VisKo query.
-We expect VisKo to orchestrate and execute pipelines that move relevant data hosted at EDAC to modeling algorithms hosted by Lifemapper.
+VisKo ontologies are designed to capture the knowledge required by the system to orchestrate and execute service pipelines that perform scientist’s required computation.

-However, VisKo was initially developed to construct visualization pipelines, in which the only knowledge needed was a description of services in terms of input/output format and data types, such as 2DPoints and 3DGrids.
-The OGC services provided by EDAC contain a much richer set of information than just data type and format and include information about spatial and temporal coverage, as well as more semantic descriptions of the data, such as cloud or aerosol.
-Because much of this additional information is relevant when deciding what data can be fed to Lifemapper, we need to translate the OGC descriptions into semantic content that VisKo can use to reason with and match up the right EDAC OGC services with the right Lifemapper modeling services.
+The ELSEWEB project also aims to expand VisKo’s original goal of building visualization pipelines into a framework that can also handle data analytics.
+For example, EDAC’s OGC services provide a rich set of information about spatial and temporal coverage, as well as semantic descriptions of the data, such as cloud or aerosol.
+Because this additional knowledge is relevant when deciding what data can be fed to Lifemapper, VisKo is set to translate OGC service metadata into semantic content that VisKo can use to reason with and match up the right EDAC OGC services with the right Lifemapper modeling services.